 CALL FOR ENTRIES

-8TH ANNUAL ART COMPETITION
+9TH ANNUAL ART COMPETITION

-DEADLINE April 13, 2020
+DEADLINE April 15, 2021

-Exibition Dates: May 15th – July 3rd, 2020
+Exhibition Dates: May 21st – July 2nd, 2021

-Bridgeport Art Center announces a CALL FOR ENTRIES to a juried art competition and exhibition that will take place in its 4th Floor Art Gallery.
-Applications will be accepted beginning Friday, February 7th, 2020. $3,000 in prizes, including a $1,000 BEST OF SHOW prize will be awarded by distinguished jurors Ilze Arajs and Alan Leder at the Opening Reception and Awards Ceremony on Friday, May 15, 2020 | 7-10pm.
-The exhibition will then run through July 3, 2020.
+Bridgeport Art Center announces a CALL FOR ENTRIES to a juried art competition and exhibition that will take place in its 4th Floor Art Gallery from May 21 – July 2, 2021.
+Applications will be accepted beginning Monday, February 1st, 2021.

 The competition is open to all artists, aged 18 and over, who live or have studios within a 150-mile radius of Chicago.
 Work must have been created within the last three years.
 Upon being selected, delivered work must match the submitted entry image.
 The competition accepts a broad spectrum of art media and styles.
 Not eligible are functional pottery, jewelry, clothing, accessories, furniture, other primarily functional art, or time-art such as video and film.

-NOTIFICATION OF JURY DECISIONS: Friday, May 1, 2020.
+NOTIFICATION OF JURY DECISIONS: April 26-28, 2021.
 Accepted artists will receive an Exhibitor’s Agreement after acceptance.

-DELIVERY OF WORK: Accepted artists must deliver their work to BRIDGEPORT ART CENTER (1200 W. 35th Street, Chicago, IL 60609) on Saturday, May 9, 2020 | 10am-2pm
+DELIVERY OF WORK: Accepted artists must deliver their work to BRIDGEPORT ART CENTER (1200 W. 35th Street, Chicago, IL 60609) on Saturday, May 15, 2021 | 10am-2pm

 Best of Show: $1,000